Hunter Education Program

 - May I get a hunting license without taking a Class?

 - What will I learn in the course?
 How long will it take?

 In most states, hunters can not hunt legally unless they have had some type of formal education in the proper handling of firearms.
 Today, California requires hunter education training for all persons who have not formerly held a California hunting license, who do not have a hunter education certificate of completion, or who do not have a current, valid, hunting license from another state or province.

 Can I take a hunter education class on-line?

 Yes and no. California does have an on-line course.
 The on-line course in itself will not get you a valid hunter education certificate.
-There are currently three options for the you.
-Hunter-Ed.com, HUNTERcourse.com California and the International Hunter Education Association.
+There are currently four options for the you.
+Hunter-Ed.com, HUNTERcourse.com California, California Hunter Ed Course and the International Hunter Education Association.
 These sites have an on-line course that you can run through at your own pace.
 Once you have completed one of the above on-line courses, you will still need to attend a 4 hour home study/on-line follow-up class with a certified hunter education instructor.
 The benefit of taking this class is having the ability to study at a pace that works for you and to only have to take a 4 hour follow-up classroom session versus a 10+ hour class.
 A list of home study/on-line instructors is located on our website.
 Classes are listed by county.
 Class Schedule

 How old do you have to be to take a hunter education course?

 There is not a minimum age requirement to take the course, but young children may find the course demanding.
 A Hunter Education Instructor may be able help you decide whether your child is old enough.